 But my horn shalt thou exalt like the horn of an unicorn: I shall be anointed with fresh oil.

 - Isaiah 34:7

 And the unicorns shall come down with them, and the bullocks with the bulls; and their land shall be soaked with blood, and their dust made fat with fatness.

-What I really enjoy about unicorns in the Bible is that no one seemed to have the good sense to change it in the modern revisions.
+What I really enjoy about unicorns in the KJV Bible is that no one seemed to have the good sense to change it in the modern revisions.
 One would think that as time moved on that the verbiage would be updated to reflect the non-mythical creature, which it is actually referring it.

 I think this question has a few answers.
-First, and probably not 100% likely, the translators actually believed that unicorns (as we know them today) existed.
-Secondly, the translations that came before were ambiguous.
+First, but probably not 100% likely, the translators actually believed that unicorns (as we imagine them today) existed.
+Secondly, the translations that came before 1611 were ambiguous.
 The LXX (Greek Septuagint, translated the Hebrew/Aramaic OT into Greek around 200BC) translated these verse referring to unicorns with the word μονόκερως which basically just means “one-horn.”
-The waters are muddied even more when Jerome compiles the Latin Vulgate and translates the word as unicornis, which is Latin for “one-horned one.”
+The matter was worsened even more when Jerome compiled the Latin Vulgate and translates the word as unicornis, which is Latin for “one-horned one.”
 So, basically it is an undefined single-horned animal…..who probably looked like this:

 Unicorn or Ox or Rhino?